deltachat/deltachat-pages/sq/help.md

 ### Cilët standarde përdoren për fshehtëzim skaj-më-skaj?

-- [Autocrypt](https://autocrypt.org) përdoret për të vënë në punë fshehtëzim e2e me Delta Chat tjetër dhe aplikacione të tjera poste që janë të aftë të mbulojnë Autocrypt-in.
+- [Autocrypt](https://autocrypt.org) is used for establishing
-  Autocrypt-i përdor një nëngrup të kufizuar të funksioneve OpenPGP.
+  e2e-encryption with other Delta Chat and other Autocrypt-capable mail apps.

-- Për të bërë të mundur mbrojtjen kundër sulmesh aktive rrjeti, Delta Chat-i sendërton [protokollet countermitm, setup-contact dhe verified-group](https://countermitm.readthedocs.io/en/latest/new.html).
-Kjo shkon përtej mbrojtjes bazë oportuniste të
+  Autocrypt uses a limited subset of OpenPGP functionality.

-  Autocrypt Level 1, ndërkohë që ruhet lehtësia e përdorimit.
+- Delta Chat implements [countermitm setup-contact and verified-group protocols](https://countermitm.readthedocs.io/en/latest/new.html) to achieve protection against active network attacks.
+This goes beyond the opportunistic base protection of Autocrypt Level 1, while maintaining its ease of use.

 ### Cili është dallimi mes grupesh të verifikuar dhe fjalosjesh 1:1 me kontakte të verifikuar?